jorol/MARC-Parser-RAW/README.md

 # DESCRIPTION

-[MARC::Parser::RAW](https://metacpan.org/pod/MARC::Parser::RAW) is a lightweight, fault tolerent parser for ISO 2709 encoded MARC records.
+[MARC::Parser::RAW](https://metacpan.org/pod/MARC::Parser::RAW) is a lightweight, fault tolerant parser for ISO 2709 encoded MARC records.
 Tags, indicators and subfield codes are not validated against the MARC standard.
 Record length from leader and field lengths from the directory are ignored.
 Records with a faulty structure will be skipped with a warning.
 The resulting data structure is optimized for usage with the [Catmandu](https://metacpan.org/pod/Catmandu) data tool kit.

 [MARC::Parser::RAW](https://metacpan.org/pod/MARC::Parser::RAW) expects UTF-8 encoded files as input.
 Otherwise provide a filehande with a specified I/O layer or specify encoding.

 # MARC